-After the notice and hearing provided for in Section 8.06.070, Animal Services may further find, in writing with supporting reasons, that an animal is so vicious, or that other special circumstances exist, such that maintaining the animal poses a substantial threat to public health and safety.
-Ten (10) days after mailing notice of a finding under this section, Animal Services may dispose of any vicious animal by humanely destroying it be injection.
+After the notice and hearing provided for in EGMC Section 8.06.070, Animal Control may further find, in writing with supporting reasons, that an animal is so vicious, or that other special circumstances exist, such that maintaining the animal poses a substantial threat to public health and safety.
+Ten (10) days after mailing notice of a finding under this section, Animal Control may dispose of any vicious animal by humanely destroying it by injection.